 This shows the temperature sensor atached to the pipe at the exit point of the solar panel.

 I used black tape to attach the sensor to the pipe, thus the sensor will measure the temperature of the water leaving the solar panel.

-The sensor is a 47kΩ Negative Temperature Coefficient resistor.
+The temperature sensor is a 47kΩ Negative Temperature Coefficient resistor.
 Often known as a NTC thermistor.

-These are very robust, very cheap and I have designed a simple temperature circuit that automatically turns on and off a pump to circulate water through the panel when the sun shines.
+These are simple, robust, very cheap and I have designed a simple temperature circuit that automatically turns on and off a pump to circulate water through the panel when the sun shines.